q0rban/drupal-follow/README.txt

 ********************************************************************************
 Enable the module at admin/build/modules, then go to user/admin/permissions to set which roles are allowed to edit the sitewide follow links, edit own follow links, edit all user follow links, or administer follow.
-Finally, go to admin/build/blocks to enable the blocks.
+Go to admin/build/blocks to enable the blocks.
+User follow links can be edited at user/%/follow, whereas sitewide follow links are at admin/build/follow

 RECOMMENDED ADD ON
 ********************************************************************************
-It is recommended to enable a module such as external [1] that will pop open the follow links in a new tab or window, as target="_blank" is not used since it doesn't validate.
+It is recommended to enable a module such as external [1] that will pop open the follow links in a new tab or window; target="_blank" is not used since it does not validate.

 [1] http://drupal.org/project/external

 SOCIAL NETWORKS
 ********************************************************************************
 Here's a list of the currently supported social networks:
- • Facebook
+ - Facebook
- • Virb
+ - Virb
- • MySpace
+ - MySpace
- • Twitter
+ - Twitter
- • Picasa
+ - Picasa
- • Flickr
+ - Flickr
- • YouTube
+ - YouTube
- • Vimeo
+ - Vimeo
- • blip.tv
+ - blip.tv
- • last.fm
+ - last.fm
+ - LinkedIn
+ - Delicious
+ - Tumblr

 ICONS
 ********************************************************************************